 Panasonic FZ300 versus Canon G7 X Mark II

-The Panasonic Lumix DMC-FZ300 (called FZ330 in some regions) and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in July 2015 and February 2016.
-Both the FZ300 and the G7X Mark II are fixed lens compact cameras that are based on (FZ300) and an one-inch sensor.
+The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in July 2015 and February 2016.
+Both the FZ300 and the G7X Mark II are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch sensor.
 The Panasonic has a resolution of 12 megapixel, whereas the Canon provides 20 MP.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.